doen1el/calibre-web-companion/README.md

 - Display collection statistics
 - Download books directly to your device
 - Send books to your e-reader (using [send2ereader](https://github.com/daniel-j/send2ereader))
+- Download books to your collection (using [calibre-web-automated-book-downloader](https://github.com/calibrain/calibre-web-automated-book-downloader))

 ## 🖼️ Impressions